Agoric/documentation/main/ertp/api/purse.md

 ## purse.getAllegedBrand()
 - Returns: `{Brand}`

-Returns an alleged brand, indicating what kind of digital asset the purse purports to hold.
+Returns an alleged brand (Note: a `Brand`, not a `string` as `allegedName()` methods do), indicating what kind of digital asset the purse purports to hold.
+This can identify the purse's brand if the purse was made by a trusted issuer using `issuer.makeEmptyPurse()`.
-Since a purse is not trusted, this result should be treated with suspicion.
-Either verify the returned brand with its issuer, or check the result when you use it.
-Any successful operation on the purse that involves branded assets (`withdraw`, `deposit`, `getCurrentAmount`, `depositFacet.receive`) verifies the brand for that purse.

 ```js
 const purseBrand = quatloosPurse.getAllegedBrand();
 ```